Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Abstract

 \section{Abstract}

 For classical billiards we suggest that a matrix of action or length of trajectories in conjunction with statistical measures, level spacing distribution and spectral rigidity, can be used to distinguish chaotic from integrable systems.
-As examples of 2D chaotic billiards we consider the Bunimovich stadium billiard and the Sinai billiard.
-In the level spacing distribution and spectral rigidity we find GOE behavior consistent with predictions from random matrix theory.
-The length matrix elements follow a distribution close to a Gaussian.
-We present for the Lorentz gas model a mathematical result stating that the length of trajectories starting from random points on the billiard boundary converge in distribution to a universal Gaussian in the limit when the number of collisions tends to infinity.
-As example of a 2D integrable billiard we consider the rectangular billiard.
-We find very rigid behavior with strongly correlated spectra similar to a Dirac comb.
+As examples of 2D chaotic billiards we considered the Bunimovich stadium billiard and the Sinai billiard.
+In the level spacing distribution and spectral rigidity we found GOE behaviour consistent with predictions from random matrix theory.
+We studied transport properties and computed a diffusion coefficient.
+For the Sinai billiard, we found normal diffusion, while the stadium billiard showed anomalous diffusion behaviour.
+As example of a 2D integrable billiard we considered the rectangular billiard.
+We found very rigid behaviour with strongly correlated spectra similar to a Dirac comb.
 These findings present numerical evidence for universality in level spacing fluctuations to hold in classically integrable systems and in classically fully chaotic systems.
-Finally, we address the question if universality holds in chaotic potential models.